 - Drill-Down to Details: Click on any chart element to inspect the specific items, including the original question, the LLM's response, and the detailed analysis from both judges.

+The app was deployed on HuggingFace but it can also be run locally.
 See installation instructions in the README.md file.
 Upon installation, the three parquet files covering the entire dataset are fetched from HuggingFace and a duckdb database is built at the root of the project.
+Using Docker, the initial set-up takes about 1 minute.

 Classifiers